 They are written in an easy-to-understand tone by Christopher H. Browne, the managing director of Tweedy, Browne Company, one of the most highly-regarded investment firms in the USA.

-It is a short audiobook at only 4 hours 32 minutes, but I think you will find interesting concepts and tips.
+It is a short audiobook, only 4 hours and 32 minutes long, but I think you will find interesting concepts and tips.

 [Related Article: The Liberated Stock Trader Ultimate Guide To Value Investing]